roundcube/roundcubemail-helpdocs/en_US/settings/folders.rst

 4. Click the *Save* button below the form to finally create it

-.. note::  the *Parent folder* field is already pre-selected whith the folder currently selected in the
+.. note::  The *Parent folder* field is already pre-selected whith the folder currently selected in the
-    folders list on the left.
+    folder list on the left.

 Manage the Folder Hierarchy
 ----------------------------

 Folders can be nested to build a hierarchical structure to store your emails.
-Even existing folder can be made a subfolder of another ore or move to top level.
+Even an existing folder can be made a subfolder of another one or moved to the top level.

 To move a folder simply drag & drop it with the mouse from the list onto the desired parent folder.

-Alternatively the parent folder can be selected in the properties form in the right and by hitting *Save* the currently selected folder is moved to its new parent.
+Alternatively the parent folder can be selected in the property form in the right and by hitting *Save* the currently selected folder is moved to its new parent.